 Marketing and Branding Your Brewery: 3 times per year

-Digital Marketing & Social Media in Craft Beer: 2 times per year
+Digital Marketing & Social Media in Craft Beer: 1 time per year

-Sales and Distribution in Craft Beer: 2 times per year
+Sales and Distribution in Craft Beer: 1 time per year

 Business Operations in Craft Beer: 3 times per year

-Brewery Finance & Regulatory Compliance: 2 times per year
+Brewery Finance and Accounting: 2 times per year